Preservation and Conservation Policy

 7.1 Prevention

-All new material is inspected for signs of pest upon receipt and treated accordingly.
+All new material is inspected for signs of pests upon receipt and treated accordingly which adheres to the Standards noted in Section 4.2.

 7.1.1 Environmental management